FlaxEngine/FlaxDocs/manual/networking/high-level.md

 `NetworkReplicationHierarchy` is a feature that allows the game to configure objects replication mechanism.
 It's an optional extension to `NetworkReplicator` accessible via `Hierarchy` property and can be set by game to a custom nodes hierarchy.
 It's used to store objects for replication in a more optimized structure (eg. grid or hierarchical tree) and it can be used to control the replication rate and target clients for each object individually.

+`NetworkReplicationHierarchy` runs on both server and client but contains only objects that are *owned locally* - no need to manage objects that should not be replicated by remote clients.

 For example, when a large game level contains 10k networked objects (eg. POIs) then replicating all of them to all connected clients would kill the performance.
-To solve this problem a simple replication hierarchy can be created that would control Replication FPS for each object and call unnecessary replications for clients that are too far from the objects.
+To solve this problem a simple replication hierarchy can be created that would control Replication FPS for each object and skip unnecessary replications for clients that are too far away.
 Below is the sample code:

 > [!Tip]
-> `NetworkReplicationHierarchy` runs on both server and client but contains only objects that are *owned locally* - no need to manage objects that should not be replicated by remote clients.
+> Use `NetworkReplicator.DirtyObject(obj)` to mark object as modified for immediate replication (eg. when an object has low Replication FPS but needs to replicate state quickly).

 # [C#](#tab/code-csharp)
 ```cs